rekkasa/AceBeta9Outcomes/README.md

 will store the results inside the directory named `results`.
 To generate results on other databases we need to redefine the `connectionDetails` and the `databaseSettings` and rerun the `execute(...)` function.

+## License

+`AceBeta9Outcomes` is licensed under the Apache License 2.0.